asaikali/tanzu-spring-cloud-gateway/README.md

 ## Validate prerequisites

-1. Validate your kubectl is pointing at the docker desktop built in k8s `kubectl cluster-info` you should see output similar to what is below
+1. Validate your kubectl is pointing at the docker desktop built in k8s. execute `kubectl cluster-info` you should see output similar to what is below

 ```text
 Kubernetes control plane is running at https://kubernetes.docker.internal:6443